WEDDING CAKE DESIGN & DECORATION

-They may be toxic or poisonous.
 These flowers are to be completely avoided, even when they are inserted into your cake with the utmost care, using flower picks, or food-safe wax to seal the stems.
 Parts of the flower will still likely touch your cake, and sap, pollen or hairs from the flower may end up on your cake.
 And we wouldn't want you or your guests getting ill on your big day.

 Fruit & Flower Decoration Styles

 From classic summer berries to more contemporary autumnal fruits such as fresh figs, pomegranates and citrus slices.
 We can air dry fruits and flowers or decorate in fresh edible flowers, leaves or herbs.